ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 changing.
 Two later changes made the arena records less wasteful:

-- **Internal nodes stopped reserving leaf storage.** A full leaf may need bytes from an external scanner or an error lookahead character.
+- **Internal nodes stopped reserving leaf storage.** A full leaf may need bytes from an **external scanner**—a hand-written lexer extension some grammars use for context-sensitive tokens, preserved through the compatibility work in [the migration post](tree-sitter-rust-migration.md)—or an error lookahead character, the input character the parser was examining when it recorded an error.
 A parent node never uses either, so internal and leaf records received separate shapes instead of sharing one record large enough for both.
-- **Column dependence became lazy.** Some tokens depend on their starting column, and Tree-sitter's editing APIs may need to know whether a parent contains one.
+- **Column dependence became lazy.** Some tokens depend on their starting column—that is how indentation-sensitive grammars decide where a block ends—and Tree-sitter's editing APIs may need to know whether a parent contains one.
 The old path propagated that fact into every new parent during reduction.
 The new path keeps it on leaves and reconstructs the parent's answer from its children only when the editing code asks.

-When ChatGPT reran the same traversal benchmark after those changes, the complete kernel was **1.71% faster** than the pre-arena control.
+When ChatGPT reran the same traversal benchmark after those changes, the complete kernel was **1.71% faster** than the pre-arena Rust build.
 This was an endpoint comparison, not a claim that either change alone caused the gain.
 It was enough to rule out an expensive representation conversion.

-The new profile still found repeated work in child iteration.
+The new profile still found repeated work in child iteration through the **tree cursor**, Tree-sitter's stateful API for walking a tree node by node.
 One cursor step resolved the same parent handle several times: to check the child count, obtain the current child, and read the next child's padding.
 Published arenas do not move, so the iterator could resolve the parent's child slice once and keep that pointer for the duration of the operation.

 That narrow cache improved traversal throughput by **5.43%**, with all seven languages positive.
-In a later outline run, after ast-grep began reusing parser instances across files, it used **1.12% less user CPU**, added a noise-sized 0.62 MiB of RSS, and produced byte-identical output.
+In a later outline run, ast-grep used **1.12% less user CPU**, added a noise-sized 0.62 MiB of RSS, and produced byte-identical output.

 I asked ChatGPT to try two broader caching optimizations.
 Both failed and were
 removed:

-- Caching a 36-byte bundle of size, padding, flags, and other metadata for every child regressed traversal by **1.71%**.
+- Caching a 36-byte bundle of size, padding, flags, and other metadata for every child regressed traversal by about 1.7%.
-- Returning a smaller parent-setup bundle—child pointer, child count, and production ID—regressed traversal by **1.20%** in every language.
+- Returning a smaller parent-setup bundle—child pointer, child count, and production ID—regressed traversal by about 1.2% in every language.

 Both experiments copied more data through the iterator than their avoided lookups were worth.
 The retained optimization caches only the resolved child